The CUE Haven restoration project would not be possible without the support of a number of organisations. We would like to thank the following:

 Since the beginning of our project, the Auckland Council Environmental Team has been a great help providing consultation on revegetation matters, water quality, pest control and have also provided us possum bait boxes and baits to assist with our pest management program.

 Unitec staff and students, who have been a great source of new ideas and assistance.
 Since 2010, ecology students studying native bush restoration in the Department of Natural Sciences have made regular field trips and CUE Haven is an approved site for the students to do field work for their practicum.
-Since 2013, students from Unitec’s School of Creative Industries and Business (Departments of -Architecture, Landscape Architecture, Graphic Design, Business) are assisting with long term projects such as the architectural design and landscaping of the CUE Haven Learning Centre and long term financial sustainability strategies.
-Unitec’s partnership with CUE Haven is invaluable and much appreciated.
+Since 2013, students from Unitec’s Departments of -Architecture, Landscape Architecture, Graphic Design, Business and Communication have assisted with long term projects and Unitec’s partnership with CUE Haven is invaluable and much appreciated.

 Trees for Survival – for selecting our property as one of their supported sites.
 In particular we would like to thank Gail Farrell for her assistance before, during and after the planting days.